Webhooks¶

 Example Response¶

-Issuing a credential with the ID citizen
+Issuing a credential with ID citizen

 :